BY-LAWS OF THE

 Candidate selection to the Blue Valley Northwest Chapter of the National Honor Society is conducted under the requirements established by the National Association of Secondary School Principals which supervise the organization.
 The Blue Valley Northwest Chapter of the National Honor Society as described in the National Honor Society Handbook bases membership upon the four standards of scholarship, service, leadership, and character.
 The specific process of membership selection for the Blue Valley Northwest Chapter of the National Honor Society is outlined in the following paragraphs:

-•2.
-A list of candidates eligible for membership is obtained through a computer printout of unweighted and weighted cumulative grade point averages for juniors and seniors.
-The scholastic qualifications for membership in the Blue Valley Northwest Chapter of the National Honor Society for the 2005-06 school year shall be a minimum weighted and or unweighted grade point average of 3.500 on a 4.000 scale.
+A list of candidates eligible for membership is obtained through a computer printout of unweighted and weighted cumulative grade point averages for sophomores and juniors.
+The scholastic qualifications for membership in the Blue Valley Northwest Chapter of the National Honor Society for the 2013-2014 school year and every year thereafter shall be a minimum weighted and/or unweighted grade point average of 3.500 on a 4.000 scale.
 In accordance with the national guidelines, only those students meeting the 3.500 weighted and/or unweighted GPA minimum who have been in attendance at Blue Valley Northwest for a period equivalent to one semester prior to selection for membership shall be considered eligible, excluding transfer memberships.

-•7.
-The National Honor Society guidelines require the election of society members by the Faculty Council.
-The composition of this council shall consist of five (5) faculty members appointed by the principal annually, with the chapter advisor as an ex-officio member of the council.
-The Faculty Council's judgments are based on the information provided by the students' data sheets, faculty and sponsor recommendations and the Council's knowledge of the candidate.
-In addition, the Council reserved the right to deny membership to candidates on the basis of major disciplinary infractions.
-The entire Council will review an individual candidate's evaluation and data in order to make a final determination of membership.
+7. The National Honor Society guidelines require the selection of society members by the Faculty Council.
+The composition of this council shall consist of five (5) faculty members appointed by the Principal annually and two alternates, to serve in the case of needing a quorum, with the chapter advisor as an ex-officio member of the council.
+The Faculty Council’s judgments are based on the information provided by the students’ data sheets, faculty and sponsor recommendations and the Council’s knowledge of the candidate.
+In addition, the Council reserves the right to deny membership to candidates on the basis of major disciplinary infractions.
+The entire Council will review an individual candidate’s evaluation and data in order to make a final determination of membership.
 No candidate will be eligible for membership unless all the required recommendation forms, data sheets, and community service verification forms are submitted by the specific date.
+The Faculty Council's final decision regarding a candidate's membership will be reported while deliberations and individual votes will be not be shared with parents or students

-•9.
-Appeals in Cases of Non-selection.
+9. Appeals in Cases of Non-selection.
 There is an appeal process available to any person who may not be selected to be a member of National Honor Society.
-Appeals must be registered with the chapter adviser within 10 school days of notification of non-selection.
+Appeals must be registered with the chapter adviser within 3 school days of notification of non-selection.
 The Faculty Council will set a date and time to welcome all appeals no more than 4 weeks from notification of non-selection.
+The Faculty Council's final decision regarding a candidate's appeal will be reported while deliberations and individual votes will be not be shared with parents or students.

 Member in Good Standing